 “Given the constraints on length for resumes, all the areas in these documents need to be populated with value-driven content that differentiates that job seeker from their competitors.
 Wasting space with tired, anemic, vague terms like ‘results-driven’ or ‘results-oriented’ is a big mistake.
 What makes sense, instead, is taking the time to identify words that will precisely convey your value to the employers you’re targeting.”

-Of the many career professionals who chimed in, here are some of the standout contributions:
+Many career professionals chimed in with evergreen advice.
+Here are some of the standout contributions:

 Laura Smith-Proulx of An Expert Resume